 The pediatric community warns parents not to give water to babies younger than 6 months old.
 Why?
 Babies in this age range are still on an exclusive diet of breast milk or formula.
-Introducing water before this age could interfere with Baby’s ability to digest the milk he needs, and put him at risk for more serious health consequences.
+Introducing water before this age could interfere with Baby’s ability to digest the milk they need, and put them at risk for more serious health consequences.
 Even at 6 months old, babies should take no more than a few sips of water per day.

-In the end, it can be prudent to wait until Baby’s first birthday or so before he starts drinking water regularly.
+In the end, it can be prudent to wait until Baby’s first birthday or so before they start drinking water regularly.

 The risks of hydration

 Whenever a baby’s digestion of breast milk or formula is disrupted, that baby misses out on nutrients that are essential for his or her growth and general health.
 Drinking water might also cause Baby to feel full, thereby cutting their appetite for milk.

 This is the most common risk of offering your child water too early.
 In rarer cases, giving a baby water too early can lead to water intoxication, though this would require larger amounts of water.
 Water intoxication dilutes the sodium in a baby’s body, leading to an electrolyte imbalance and swelling, puffy tissue, and can put babies at risk for seizures, brain damage, and even death.

 Once Baby is officially eligible for their first H2O encounter, start them with just a few small sips of water from their bottle.
 As the weeks go by, you can slowly allow Baby more sips depending on how thirsty they are.
 By the time Baby’s 1-year birthday rolls around, you can stop the rationing and let them drink as much water as they want.

 Drinking water safety